ethereum/remix-project/docs/tutorial_debug.rst

         }
     }

-For the purpose of this tutorial we will run the ``JavaScript VM`` (that's the default mode if don't use Remix with Mist or Metamask).

-You could do the same using a backend node.
+For the purpose of this tutorial we will run the ``JavaScript VM`` (that's the default mode if you don't use Remix with Mist or Metamask) which simulates a custom blockchain.
+You could do the same using a proper backend node.

 Let's deploy the contract: